kristopolous/mansnip/README.md

 Mansnip is a revolutionary way to navigate through manpages, a tool that no terminal should be without!

-It will intelligently search through a manpage and return only the relevant results as self-contained browsable sections.
+It intelligently searches through manpages and outputs the snippets relevant to your query as self-contained browsable sections.
 Simply use it the way you use man, at the command line, followed by your search term(s).

-Watch how I can immediately find `bash(1)'s` declare using mansnip without any extra effort:
+Watch how mansnip can immediately find `bash(1)'s` declare without any extra effort:

 ![mansnip is amazing](http://i.9ol.es/msfade.webp)